OgarOgarovic/kolla-builder/README.md

 pip install libvirt-python
 pip install lxml
 ```
+- Docker for ARA (optional) - for ARA recording Ansible docker needs to be installed and runnig
 ## Configuration

 - Edit the [example user config](example_config.yml) and options are documented in config examples.